April 29, 2025

 Step 3.
 Enhance your video with effects, transitions, or music.

 Next, enhance your video content with the many video editing techniques available in Descript.
-For example, you can:
+For example, you can add text overlays, transitions between clips, background music, or use AI features to improve your video quality without sacrificing the original resolution.

 • Trim out parts of the video to shorten it or focus on key elements.